daives01/daniel-ives/src/content/projects/LitShelf.md

 Although I've only built search and not tracking yet, I have some ideas on how to make it better.
 I want to enable each user to create their own set of attributes to track, whatever they want.
 I'll have some built in ones (Status, Rating, Review, etc), but otherwise I could allow the user to create any set of "custom fields".
 Then, if I can build a good reporting/chart screen to run queries on these, each user could setup their app exactly how they want.

-It may take some time to get their, and I might start with the basics before diving into fully custom fields.
+It may take some time to get there, and I might start with the basics before diving into fully custom fields.
 For now, it's a clean UI with a cool search function.